-Action: Teachers to work more closely with families to remove barriers to attending school and a tracking system put in place, with support and challenge for those families with poor or at risk of poor attendance
+Action: Teachers to work more closely with families to remove barriers to attending school, use of tracking system put in place, with support and challenge for those families with poor or at risk of poor attendance.
+Head to become part of the attendance working party for Cornwall.